marguskaidja/php-accessors/README.md

 1. `<class>::<method>`
 1. `$this-><method>` (`$this` is replaced during runtime with the object instance where the accessor belongs)

 It may contain special variable named `%property%` which is replaced with the property name it applies.
-This is useful only when specifying mutator globally in class attribute.
+This is useful when using separate mutator for each property but declaring it only once within class attributes.

 The callable function/method must accept assignable value as first parameter and must return a value to be assigned to property.

-Note that mutator has very simple use cases.
-If more complex handling is needed then accessor endpoint handlers should be used (see below).

 ### Accessor endpoints

-If accessor logic should contain more than just straightforward _assigning specified value to property_ or _giving property's value to caller_, then manual endpoint methods can be created and this library uses those automatically.

-Consider following example:
+Current library can make use of any manually created accessor methods with prefixes `set`, `get`, `isset`, `unset` or `with` and followed by property name.
+Those are here referred as accessor endpoints.

+For example, this allows seamless integration where current library provides _direct assignment syntax_ on top of existing _method syntax_:
 ```php
 use margusk\Accessors\Attr\{
     Get, Set